 - Utilizing federal and state records to uncover family history

-Practicum sessions are included in the class, allowing attendees to test their newly-acquired research skills by creating an action plan for a research problem.
+Practicum sessions are also included in the class, so you can test your newly-acquired research skills by creating an action plan for a research problem.
 One class session will be dedicated to expanding attendees’ knowledge of records and resources available at HSP.